-Wivelsfield School has wonderful grounds and we are also able to use adjoining land for plenty of outdoor opportunities to enrich learning.
-In addition to this a wonderful new garden was built last year.
+Wivelsfield School has wonderful grounds and we are also able to use adjoining land for plenty of outdoor opportunities to enrich learning

 Forest School takes place throughout the year and gives children an opportunity to learn many skills outdoors.
 During Forest school sessions, children develop technical skills such as fire lighting, cooking and shelter building.
 Beyond these skills, learning outdoors encourages working together, resilience, concentration and independence to complete a challenge.
 These are all fantastic learning skills to bring to the classroom.
 We also incorporate the science curriculum into Forest School sessions, and children learn about their local environment such as plants, trees and wildlife.